Professional Organizations for Genomics Students

 Engineers belonging to ethnic minorities may not have access to proper resources or opportunities due to their background.
-Because of this, professional organizations have risen to represent these individuals.
+Because of this, professional organizations have risen to support and represent these individuals.

-As a result, students gain recognition and the chance to grow in their careers.
+As a result, students gain recognition and the oppportunity to grow in their careers.

-The following groups aim to distinguish engineers of different backgrounds.
+The following groups aim to drive engineers of different backgrounds towards success.